clay099/messenger/README.md

 If you would like to use a a separate SQL database please also include DIALECT=`database type` in your .env file.
 Review the official [sequelize documentation](https://sequelize.org/) for more information

-There is a default database of `hatchways-messenger` for use in development environments and a default of `hatchways-messenger-test` for testing environments.
+There is a default database of `instant-messenger` for use in development environments and a default of `instant-messenger-test` for testing environments.
 It is expected in production environments that the database will be provided from the environment and a default is not set.

 To insert the tables into your database run `yarn migrate` or `npm run migrate`.
 Please note your database will need to be setup prior to inserting tables.